- Transfers: return airport transfers* and fully-guided ground transportation throughout

 Fear not, however, as our trip has been expertly crafted to offer you the best of the Yukon Quest, without the perils of a 19th Century expedition, but packed with just as much adventure!Read more

-Before heading north to Dawson City, which is the mid-way resting point for the race, you can try your own hand at dog sledding, with two full days out on the trails, achieving your own sense of glory and accomplishment.
+From Dawson, you’ll head back south to Whitehorse, where you can try your own hand at dog sledding with two full days out on the trails, achieving your own sense of glory and accomplishment.
 There’s something incredibly special about having the opportunity to experience dog sledding in the Yukon, home of the mightiest race on earth, in a place where dog sledding has been a part of native First Nations’ lives for hundreds of years.

 By the end of your week here, you’ll come away with amazing memories of adventure and discovery, coupled with some fantastic tales to tell your friends and family when you return.

 After landing at Whitehorse Airport, you will be picked up and transferred* to your nearby, downtown hotel.

 Whitehorse sits proudly on the banks of the Yukon River and is surrounded by rolling hills, covered in woodland and painted white with snow.

 There is a wide range of cafés and restaurants in town and your hotel is only a few minutes’ walk away from the centre.
 Take a stroll along the streets and let the cool, refreshing air grip you as you venture through this former frontier-town.